Iru Medhaigal

-Iru Medhaigal is a 1984 Indian Tamil-language comedy thriller film directed by Muktha Srinivasan and produced by Muktha Ramaswamy.
+Iru Medhaigal is a 1984 Indian Tamil-language comedy thriller film directed by Muktha Srinivasan and produced by his elder brother Muktha Ramaswamy.
 The film stars Sivaji Ganesan, Saritha, Prabhu and Radha.
 It was released on 14 September 1984, and failed at the box office.

 Plot

 Balaram kidnaps the children of rich but dishonorable people and ransoms them.
 Ranga is a car thief.
 The two men meet when Balaram mistakenly kidnaps Ranga assuming he is Rajalingam's nephew, Mahesh.
 The confusion is cleared up and they realise that they both are searching for the same person, Devaki.
 She is Ranga's long-lost older sister and she's also Balaram's ex-girlfriend.
 The two decide to continue working together while they search and kidnap Radha.
 She is the heiress to a great fortune left to her by her older brother Chandrasekar.
 Rajalingam is the manager of Radha's companies and refuses to hand over the ransom.
 Radha is convinced her guardian would give any ransom to see her safe.
 She works with the two men to get to the bottom of the mystery.
 Balaram and Ranga enter Radha's house under false pretenses and discover that Radha's guardian is Devaki.
 They also learn that Rajalingam seems to have an odd hold over her.
 The two must work to understand the circumstances that led Devaki to this situation and deal with Rajalingam.